selinaerhabor/memory-game/README.md

 background color changes to its active state when pressed.

 * The buzzer sounds were taking some time to play when pressed.
-In order to reduce the time it takes for the audio files to load, I removed the variables calling buzzerSounds based on indexing `new Audio(buzzerSound[1])` and instead set audio files as global variables (from player's end) for example: var yellow = new Audio('assets/sounds/noteD.mp3').
+In order to reduce the time it takes for the audio files to load, I removed the variables calling buzzerSounds based on indexing `new Audio(buzzerSound[1])` and instead I set the audio files as global variables (from player's end) for example: var yellow = new Audio('assets/sounds/noteD.mp3').

 * The Reset Game tab in the navigation bar is a modal that has been introduced to allow the user to reset the game if they wish to.
 The start